Borax Visitor Center Foundation

 Borax Visitor Center

-The Borax Visitor Center, located at the Borax mine in Boron, California, is open daily from 9 a.m. to 5 p.m.
+The Borax Visitor Center, located at the Borax mine in Boron, California, is open from 9 a.m. to 5 p.m.
 Admission is free, but donations are welcome.
 Schools visiting on field trips can apply for transport reimbursement through the Foundation.

 Previous Grant Awardees